pivotal-cf/docs-klacloud/index.html.md

 owner: London Services
 ---

-This documentation describes the ISS Knowtify Search Analytics tile for Pivotal Cloud Foundry&reg; (PCF).
+This documentation describes the ISS Knowtify Search Analytics (KSA) tile for Pivotal Cloud Foundry&reg; (PCF).

 <p class="note"><strong>Note</strong>: This product was previously known as Knowtify Log Analytics for Pivotal Cloud Foundry&reg;.</p>

 ##<a id='overview'></a> Overview

+Knowtify Search Analytics (KSA) integrates log analytics and search, log ingestion and visualization in one platform.
+Easy to deploy due to its integration with Pivotal Cloud Foundry, KSA is based on Apache Solr ®️, the highly scalable open source search project.
+Cloud Foundry users are given near-real-time actionable knowledge with customizable analytic displays to support rapid decision-making.

+The features of KSA include:

+* KSA is fully integrated with Pivotal Cloud Foundry & Cloud Foundry Loggregator
+* KSA was designed to be dynamically scalable to 50 nodes of Solr and hundreds of millions of documents
+* Monitor log data to track activity and quickly search and display custom dashboards to monetize insight
+* Visualize data from multiple data sources in one application
+* Detect and solve security-related events faster

 ##<a id='snapshot'></a> Product Snapshot